smoothtom/random-password-generater/README.md

 # Random Password Generater
-RPG is a programm which generate a random password and save it in a extra .txt file
+RPG is a program that generates a random password and saves it in an additional .txt file

 ## Installation
 First you will need to clone the repository